BinomialLLC/basis_universal/README.md

 After compression, the compressor transcodes all slices in the output .basis file to validate that the file decompresses correctly.
 It also validates all header, compressed data, and slice data CRC16's.

+For best quality, you must supply basisu with original uncompressed source images.
+Any other type of lossy compression applied before basisu (including ETC1/BC1-5, BC7, JPEG, etc.) will cause multi-generational artifacts to appear in the final output textures.

 For the maximum possible achievable quality with the current format and encoder, use:

 `basisu x.png -slower -max_endpoints 16128 -max_selectors 16128 -no_selector_rdo -no_endpoint_rdo`

 Note that "-no_selector_rdo -no_endpoint_rdo" are optional.
 Using them hurts rate distortion performance, but increases quality.
 An alternative is to use -selector_rdo_thresh X and -endpoint_rdo_thresh, with X ranging from [1,2] (higher=lower quality/better compression - see the tool's help text).

+If you are doing rate distortion comparisons vs. other similar systems, be sure to experiment with increasing the endpoint RDO threshold (-endpoint_rdo_thresh X).
+This setting controls how aggressively the compressor's backend will combine together nearby blocks so they use the same block endpoint codebook vectors, for better coding efficiency.
+X defaults to a modest 1.5, which means the backend is allowed to increase the overall color distance by 1.5x while searching for merge candidates.
+The higher this setting, the better the compression, with the tradeoff of more block artifacts.
+Settings up to ~2.25 can work well, and make the codec more competitive.

 ### WebGL test